This charming manufactured home kitchen update only cost $600!

 Our biggest challenge in the kitchen makeover was the island!
 Him adding the other countertop and figuring out how it would look the best and getting me to visualize it was by far the hardest part!

 My new kitchen is by far my favorite room now!
 Ask me when my family room is done and I may change my mind!

-Advice you would give someone about buying and living in a manufactured home:
+Any advice you would give someone about buying and living in a manufactured home:

-I would advise anyone buying a manufactured home to buy it with finished drywall not the cheaper wall board!
+I would advise anyone buying a manufactured home to buy it with finished drywall, not the cheaper wallboard!
 I hate the mess of spackling!